20tyamato/42push_swap/README.md

 ## What Algo I used

 - Turk Sort
-  - STEP 1: Create two stacks, A and B.
+  - STEP 1 (Initialize Stacks): Create two stacks, A and B.
-  - STEP 2: Parse the input and push the elements to A.
+  - STEP 2 (Parse Input): Push all input elements into stack A.
-  - STEP 3: If the number of elements is under 5, use a different sorting algorithm.
+  - STEP 3 (Special Case for Small Inputs): If the number of elements is 5 or fewer, use a simplified sorting algorithm.
-  - STEP 4: push 2 elements from A to B.
+  - STEP 4 (Move Initial Elements): Push two elements from A to B.
-  - STEP 5: Until A has 3 elements left, find the “element that can be inserted into B with the minimum steps” within A and push it to B.
+  - STEP 5 (Sort Remaining Elements in A): While stack A has more than 3 elements, find the “element that requires the fewest steps to insert into B” and push it to B.
-    - Utilize `ra + rb = rr` and `rra + rrb = rrr` to minimize the number of steps.
+    - Use step optimization: `ra + rb = rr` and `rra + rrb = rrr`.
-  - STEP 6: Once 3 elements remain in A, sort these 3 elements.
+  - STEP 6 (Sort Remaining 3 Elements in A): Once 3 elements remain in A, sort them directly.
-  - STEP 7: Rotate B by using rb or rrb multiple of times to make it descending order.
+  - STEP 7 (Arrange Stack B): Rotate B using `rb` or `rrb` to make it descending.
-  - STEP 8: Return all elements in B back to their appropriate positions in A.
+  - STEP 8 (Reintegrate Elements from B to A): Push all elements from B back to A in their correct positions.

 ## NOTE

-- It takes a while to sort 500 integers.
+- Sorting 500 integers may take some time.

 ## References